lorenzo-arcioni/BioSwiftAnalytics/README.md

     #### Container and local filesystem

     The container has two main directories:
-    - The input data directory */home/jupyter/data/* .
+    - The input data directory */home/jupyter/data/*
-    - The output data directory */home/jupyter/results/* .
+    - The output data directory */home/jupyter/results/*
-    - The Notebooks directory */home/jupyter/notebooks/*

     That are linked with your **\$(pwd)/data/** and **\$(pwd)/results/** on your local filesystem.